 Can I wear glasses?

 Yes you can!
 Many airline pilots wear glasses.
-There are a few requirements such as needing to carry a spare pair with you at all times but they will not restrict your ability to train and gain licenses.
+There are a few requirements such as needing to carry a spare pair with you at all times but they will not restrict your ability to train and gain licences.